Greg Amsinger: CBS College Sports (CSTV)

 Before signing with MLB, Amsinger was the first and primary studio host for CBS College Sports Network (formerly CSTV).
 He hosted numerous shows including Crystal Ball, Inside College Football, The #1 College Sports Show, Generation Next and NCAA March Madness Highlights (the official highlight show of the NCAA men's basketball tournament).
 He has done play-by-play for women's college basketball and paintball.

 In 2006, he hosted the SEC Preview Show with Gary Danielson and Brian Jones.
 In 2007, Amsinger co-hosted the World Series of Video Games with the former MTV host Susie Castillo.
 In 2008, Amsinger also hosted the Tour de France for CBS.

 MLB Network

 Amsinger is a studio host appearing across MLB Network's programming, including MLB Tonight, MLB Network's Emmy Award-winning flagship studio show.
 Amsinger also hosts MLB Network's exclusive telecast of the MLB Draft as well as its special event coverage of the All-Star Game and World Series.

 Big Ten Network

 During the MLB offseason, Amsinger does play-by-play for select men's college basketball games on the Big Ten Network.

+MLB on TBS

+Starting on July 23, 2024, Amsinger filled in for Ernie Johnson Jr. on Tuesdays for MLB on TBS in studio.
+The reasoning is for Johnson taking care of a family member during the rest of the 2024 MLB season.